MBTA Teaming Up With Maryland to Procure New Battery-Electric Locomotives

 There have been no public updates on that project for more than a year.
 The T has argued that, as a private company, Keolis is not required to disclose its technical requirements or results of its procurement.

-The public procurement documents released Wednesday suggest that the T is also considering using new battery-powered trains on some of the un-wired branches of the Providence Line.
+The public procurement documents released Wednesday suggest that the T is also considering using new battery-powered trains on some of the un-wired branches that connect to the Providence Line.

 The RFP asks potential bidders to provide “technical preliminary simulations of the capability of the battery-catenary locomotive” on the Providence, Needham, and Franklin Lines.

-Battery-equipped trains could theoretically draw power from their batteries for parts of their journeys, then recharge themselves from catenary when they rejoin the Northeast Corridor.
+Battery-equipped trains on those lines could theoretically draw power from their batteries for the outer parts of their journeys, then recharge themselves from catenary when they rejoin the Northeast Corridor in Boston.

 The Needham Line runs on un-electrified tracks for about 8.6 miles between Needham Heights and Forest Hills station, then proceeds on the electrified Providence Line/Northeast Corridor for 5 more miles to South Station.
 The Franklin Line runs about 21 miles before rejoining the Northeast Corridor at Readville station.